-Recently I tested NSX-T 3.1 integration with VCD 10.2 in my lab and blogged about it.
-It was a simple single cell deployment as I was just testing the integration.
-Later I scaled my lab to 3 nodes VCD cell and also used the NSX-T load balancer feature to test the load balancing of VCD cells.
+Recently, I tested NSX-T 3.1 integration with VCD 10.2 in my lab and blogged about it.
+It was a simple single-node deployment, as I was testing the integration.
+Later, I scaled my lab to 3 nodes and also used the NSX-T load balancer feature to test the load balancing of VCD cells.

-In order to use NSX-T load balancer, we can deploy VCD cells in 2 different ways:
+To use the NSX-T load balancer, we can deploy VCD cells in 2 different ways:

-- Deploy VCD cells on overlay segments connected to T1 gateway and configure LB straight away (easy method).
+- Deploy VCD cells on overlay segments connected to the Tier-1 gateway and configure LB straight away (easy method).

-- Deploy VCD cells on VLAN backed portgroups and load balance them via a dedicated T1 gateway.
+- Deploy VCD cells on a VLAN-backed port group and load balance them via a dedicated Tier-1 gateway.

 In this post, I will demonstrate the second method.
 Before jumping into the lab, let me show you what is already there in my infrastructure.

-In my lab, NSX-T is following VDS + NVDS architecture.
-Management SDDC where VCD cells are deployed have a VDS named ‘Cloud-VDS’ and I have a dedicated distributed portgroup named ‘VCD-Mgmt’ which is backed by VLAN 1800 and all my VCD cells are connected to this portgroup.
+In my lab, NSX-T follows the VDS + NVDS architecture.
+The management SDDC, where VCD cells are deployed, has a VDS named ‘Cloud-VDS,’ and I have a dedicated distributed portgroup named ‘VCD-Mgmt’ which is backed by VLAN 1800, and all my VCD cells are connected to this portgroup.

-VCD Database cluster is healthy and HA status is up.
+The VCD database cluster is healthy, and the HA status is up.

 Now it’s time to jump into the lab and configure the NSX-T side of things.